mrbiggmd/Pikaptcha/README.md

 ####
 Quick and dirty revison for catch all email.
 See Example 16 below.
-Works with 2Captcha; however, emails must be manually verified.
-Hope to fix this soon.
+Works with 2Captcha.
+I use my gmail as my catch all email and the email verification works.
 ####

 # Pikaptcha